-• - I Exper iences Other P ublic Bo ard mem bership CEO/Senior Executive Minto Apartment REIT Fina ncial/ Accounting Coi mmittee Members hip Real Estate Member of Governance and Nominating Committee and Investment Committee Board & C omm ittee Attendance Unitholding gs (Units and Defe erred Units) Board 4 of 4 100% 11,777 (Satisf ies Unit c wnership Guidelines) (1) Governance and Nominat ing 1 of 1 100% Equity Interest Requirements ments Investment 2 of 2 100% Minimum Requirements Status Status Equity Beneficially Owne ntrolled or Direct ted, Directly or Year Trust Unit s (#) Deferred Units ("DUs") Total Value (\$) 4 x annual retainer Met/In complianc In compliance As at March 14, 2023 6,126 5,651 \$183,721 Voting Re sults of 2022 An nual Meeting Proxy Votes For Votes held Total Proxy Votes Cast of Proxy Votes of Proxy Votes 123,458,740 61,161 123 123,519,901 % of Proxy Votes 99.95% 0.0 15% 100.00%
+Experiences Other P ublic Bo ard mem bership CE • or Executive ment RE Financial/Accounting Members Real Estate Member of Governance and Nominating Committee and Investment Committee Board 8 Comm ittee Attendance Unitholdings (Units and Deferred Units) Board 8 of 8 100% 19,279 (Satisfies Unit owr nership G uidelines) (1) Governance and Nominat ing 4 of 4 100% Equity Interest Requirements ments Investment 4 of 4 100% Minimum Requir ements Status Equity Beneficially Ow ntrolled or Direct ted, Directly or Year Trust U nits (#) Deferred Units ("DUs") Total Value (\$) 3 x annual Board retainer Met/ In compliance As at March 14, 2024 6,5 594 12,685 \$268,171 Voting Re esults of 2023 Ar nual Meeting Proxy Votes For Votes held Total Proxy Votes Cast of Proxy Votes 123,441,232 2,91 5,432 126,356,664 % of Proxy Votes 97.69% 2.3 1% 100.00%

-Karen Weaver Age: 64 Resident of Clarksburg, ON, Canada Independent Trustee Areas of Expertise
+Karen Weaver Age: 65 Resident of Clarksburg, ON, Canada Independent Trustee Areas of Expertise

 Accounting

 Acquisitions and M&A

 Business Leadership & Strategy

 Finance

 Governance

 Real Estate Development

 Retail Real Estate

 Risk Management

 Talent Management

-Karen Weaver is currently the President and CEO of MCAN Mortgage Corporation, having been appointed in May 2019.
+Karen Weaver has served as President of Timberlane Group, a private family office since June 2023.
+She retired as the President and CEO of MCAN Mortgage Corporation on June 1, 2023, after having been appointed in May 2019.
 Prior to that, Karen was Interim CEO of MCAN Mortgage Corporation since October 2018.
-Karen has been a Director of MCAN Mortgage Corporation since 2011.
+Karen was a Director of MCAN Mortgage Corporation from 2011 until her retirement.
 Karen was the Executive Vice President and Chief Financial Officer of D+H Corporation from 2014 to 2017 and the Executive Vice President and Chief Financial Officer of First Capital Realty, Inc from 2004 to 2014.
 She served as the Chief Financial Officer and Senior Vice President at Brookfield Property Corporation from 2000 to 2003.
-Karen was a Trustee of Northwest Healthcare Properties REIT until 2021 and is a member of the Board of Directors for MCAP Commercial LP.
+Karen was a Trustee of Northwest Healthcare Properties REIT until 2021 and also previously a member of the Board of Directors for MCAP Commercial LP.
 Karen holds a BBA from Old Dominion University and an ICD.D designation from the Institute of Corporate Directors and is a licensed public accountant, retired, from Washington State, USA.

-• Experi iences Other P ublic Bo ard mem bership CEO/Senior Executive MCAN Mortgage Corporation Financial/A Accounting Coi nmittee Members hip Governance Human Resources Strategy and Compensation Member of the Governance and Nominating Committee, the Investment Committee and the Human Resources Committee (Chair) ee and the Human ttee Attendance erred Units) Board 9 of 9 100% 38,628 (Satisf ies Unit C Ownership Guidelines) (1) Governance and Governance and Nominating 100% Equity Interest Requirements ments Investment 4 of 4 100% Minimum Requirements Status Status Human Resource es 6 of 6 100% Equity Beneficia ntrolled or Direct ectly ted, Directly or Year Units (#) Deferred Units (#) Total Value (\$) 4 x annual retainer Met/In complian In compliance As at March 14, 2023 25,754 12,874 \$602,597 Voting Re esults of 2022 Ar nnual Meeting Proxy Votes For Votes held Total Proxy Votes Cast of Proxy Votes 120,959,111 2,56 0,790 123,519,901 % of Proxy Votes 97.93% 2.0 7% 100.00%
+Experiences Other P ublic Bo ard mem bership CEO/Senio or Executive None Financial/ Accounting Cor nmittee l Members hip rnance Member of the Investment Committee and the Huma Resources Committee (Chair) tegy and Compen sation В oard & Comm ittee Attendance Unitholding gs (Units and Defe erred Units) Board 8 of 8 100% 50,447 (Satisfies Unit Ow nership G uidelines) (1) Investment 4 of 4 100% Equity Interest Requirements ments Human Resources 4 of 4 100% Minimum Requir ements Status Equity Beneficia ntrolled or Direct ted, Directly or Year Units (#) Deferred Units (#) Total Value (\$) 3 x annual Board retainer Met/ In compliance As at March 14, 2024 29,095 21,352 \$701,718 Voting Re esults of 2023 Ar nual Meeting Proxy Votes For Votes held Total Proxy Votes Cast of Proxy Votes 122,857,052 3,499,612 126,356,664 % of Proxy Votes 97.23% 2.7 7% 100.00%

-Total number of Units and Deferred Units held by all Trustees 411,198 (2) Total market value of Units and Deferred Units held by all Trustees \$6,414,689 (3)
+Total number of Units and Deferred Units held by all Trustees 547,954 (2) Total market value of Units and Deferred Units held by all Trustees \$ 7,622,040 (3)